jensengroup/propka/README.md

 * Olsson, Mats HM, Chresten R. Sondergaard, Michal Rostkowski, and Jan H. Jensen.
 "PROPKA3: consistent treatment of internal and surface residues in empirical pKa predictions."
 Journal of Chemical Theory and Computation 7, no. 2 (2011): 525-537. doi:[10.1021/ct100578z](https://doi.org/10.1021/ct100578z)

+## PROPKA versions

+The code in this repository is named _PROPKA 3_ and it is based on the original PROPKA 3.1 release (described in the papers above).
+It has undergone various changes, which is reflected in the version numbering.
+For instance, version 3.2 contains a number of API changes and code refactoring that introduce incompatibilities between the original 3.1 release and the more recent versions.
+In the future, we will increase the minor version number to indicate further changes to the code base (e.g., release 3.3 or 3.4).
+The major release number is not expected to change unless major changes to the underlying algorithms are implemented.

 ## Requirements

 PROPKA 3 requires Python 3.5 or higher.
 Additional requirements are specified in the `requirements.txt` file and automatically satisfied when installing with [pip](https://pip.pypa.io).